 Leaders who adopt this approach are called "leader-coaches".
 They increase their people's sense of responsibility and self-confidence.
 They offer choice wherever possible while providing a good balance between support and challenge.

 Coach-style leaders are also great at giving constructive feedback to improve performance.
-They help their team members define and pursue individual development goals.
+They foster open communication and help their team members define and pursue individual development goals.
 They schedule a time to talk one-on-one with each team member and focus on steering them toward their preferred career goals.
 And they can smoothly work with both short-term and long-term goals.

 Such leaders are also open to constructive criticism from their team — even if that feedback is hard to hear.
 They are not defensive nor aggressive and capable of reflecting on information obtained.
 This fosters an atmosphere of mutual trust and strengthens the psychological safety of all employees.